Shropshire County Council

 Shrewsbury in Shropshire is celebrated as a beautiful and historic town, but it is perhaps less well known as the birthplace of the famous English naturalist, Charles Darwin.
 In 2018, Knight Architects was invited to develop an ‘enhanced design’ for a highway crossing of the River Severn, as part of the Shrewsbury North West Relief Road project, which celebrated Darwin and drew upon the relationship between the man and his origins.

-Of equal importance is the challenge created by the steep highway to the safety and enjoyment of pedestrian and cycle users, and the concept design explores a dedicated shared path, protected from the adjacent traffic, with rest points and interpretation of the views towards Shrewsbury.
+The challenge created by the steep highway was equally important to the safety and enjoyment of pedestrian and cycle users.
+The concept design explored a dedicated shared path, protected from the adjacent traffic, with rest points and interpretation of the views towards Shrewsbury.
 The design was well received by the Project Board, but a decision was taken in December 2019 to progress with a ‘functional structure’.

 “The limit of man's knowledge in any subject possesses a high interest, which is perhaps increased by its close neighbourhood to the realms of imagination”